DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-After removing irrelevant variables, it was decided to fit catboostRegressor model to the training data using fit method.
+After removing irrelevant variables, it was decided to fit catboostRegressor model to the training data using the fit method.
 Therefore, it was able to predict result based on this data using predict method as shown in figure 17 below,
 </p>

 <img style="display:block;text-align:center" src="Model training and data prediction.PNG" alt="Model training and data prediction" >